Handschrift/Papilertus/README.md

 You have to restart the bot after you have installed a plugin!

+A collection of plugins can be found at gitlab: https://gitlab.com/papilertus/

 ### Attention!

-- Even with the ability to write custom plugins, we are not responsible for any damage done with plugins of third parties
+Even with the ability to write custom plugins, we are not responsible for any damage done with plugins of third parties.
+Plugins are arbitrary chunks of code which are able to execute any kind instruction including reading or deleting files or extracting your bot's token!

 ### Creating Plugins